lukas-sr/meta-python-yocto/README.md

-#Meta Layer Python App
+# Meta Layer Python App

 This README file contains information on the contents of the meta-esquenta-yocto layer.

-###I. Adding the meta-esquenta-yocto layer to your build
+### Adding the meta-python-yocto layer to your build
 =================================================

-Run 'bitbake-layers add-layer meta-esquenta-yocto'
+1. Run 'bitbake-layers add-layer meta-esquenta-yocto'